 I read that the mixture of 2/3 vinegar and 1/3 water mixture to get ice off your car windows will pit the glass. true or false?

-Origins: Claims about using a mixture of vinegar and water to remove ice from a car's windshield hit the Internet every year around the time of the first freeze in mid- to late-autumn.
-In recent years this advice has been widely spread as information suggesting that spraying vinegar and water (mixed in a 2:1 or 3:1 ratio) will remove ice from an already iced-over windshield, but the tip originated not as a de-icing method but rather as a way of stopping ice from building up on a windshield in the first place, as noted in a 1992 newspaper advice column:
+Origins: Claims about using a mixture of vinegar and water to remove ice from a car's windshield usually hit the Internet every year around the time of the first freeze in mid- to late-autumn and during large severe winter storms.
+In recent years this advice has been widely spread as information suggesting that spraying vinegar and water (mixed in a 2:1 or 3:1 ratio) will remove ice from an already iced-over windshield; however, the tip originated not as a de-icing method but rather as a way of stopping ice from building up on a windshield in the first place, as noted in a 1992 newspaper advice column:

 Q: I keep my car outdoors at night during the winter.
 I use one of those cardboards on the windshield, but it still ices and frosts up.
 What can I do to stop this?